 Planting Dates This Month

 Okay, I know this is what you want.
 Did you just scroll all the way down and skip the rest??
 It is okay if you did.
-Here are my planting dates for September and what I will be planting then.
+Here are my recommended planting dates for March and what I will be planting then.

 Gardening is a journey of growing, and the plants aren’t the only thing that grows if you know what I mean.
 We grow right along with those veggies, learning and maturing in wisdom and knowledge and gaining new perspective about nature and the world we live in.
 We are able to see the Creator in so many ways when we are in the garden, and now we can see Him in the moon as well.
 It is a beautiful thing!